Galaxymak1/Pytris/README.md

 - `SCORE_RULE`: Points per line clear
 - `TETROMINOES`: Shapes and colors
 - `BLOCK_MAP`: Emoji or character for each color
+- `BASE_BOLUME`: Change base volume of the game
+- `SOUNDS`: List of sounds used in the game
+- `MUSIC`: List of musics used in the game

 ---